SXV357/Online-Product-Marketplace/README.md

 - Sellers can sort the dashboard in alphabetical ascending and reverse order as well as numerically ascending and reverse order for all data
 - Customers can view store and seller information which include list of stores by number of products sold and list of stores with products purchased by that customer.
 - Customers can sort the dashboard in alphabetical ascending and reverse order as well as numerically ascending and reverse order
+- Dashboard has implemented the extra functionality of displaying the total revenue for each type of dashboard.
+(Ex: Sellers can view how much a customer has spent in total when viewing customers.)
 Relationship to other classes: Dashboard contains four static methods that generate a list that can be printed to display a database.
 It also contains a method to display the resulting data to the terminal.
 Other classes call Dashboard's methods to generate the data required to display a dashboard.

 ## Database